Lessons

 There’s kids’ activity time.

-And for those periods of life when the calendar is full, you feel like you’re having to choose between one or the other.
+And for those times when the calendar is full, you feel like you’re having to choose between one or the other.
 Or maybe you simply crave more quality time with your little ones.
-Time to bring in wellness we-time.

-AKA finding ways to be active with your kiddos by your side.
+This important calendar block is all about finding ways to be active with your kiddos by your side.

 Nature Walks